Intelligent-Silicon/AutoUnattend/README.md

 ```<Settings pass="[Pass Name]"></Settings>``` and ```<Component name="[Component Name]"></Component>```.

 As at 20250613:YYYYMMDD, also note ```DPI``` is not listed as a child element, but is shown in the 2nd XML example on the Microsoft [webpage](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#xml-example).
-Not the only one either.
+Not the only child element which isnt always linkedin either.

 ```
 <Settings pass="windowsPE">